-SALSA was formed in 1994 in order to address the needs of students of South Asian origin at NYU School of Law.
-SALSA seeks to provide a forum for the discussion of South Asian activism, minority issues, career pathways, and community outreach.
+The South Asian Law Students Association (SALSA) was formed in 1994 in order to address the needs of students of South Asian origin at NYU School of Law.
+SALSA seeks to provide a platform for South Asian solidarity and a forum for the discussion of South Asian activism, minority issues, career pathways, and community outreach.
+SALSA has organized brown-bag lunches and discussion with South Asian attorneys, participated in happy hours with South Asian organizations from other area law schools, and organized professional development events for students.
 We also celebrate our South Asian heritage through dinners and cultural functions.
-Additionally, every year we organize a fall Diwali party well attended by the entire NYU School of Law community.
+Every year we organize a fall Diwali party (SALSA Ball) that is well attended by the entire NYU School of Law community.

-SALSA is proud to be associated with the South Asian Bar Association of New York (SABANY), an organization of South Asian attorneys practicing in the New York Metropolitan area.
-SALSA encourages all prospective students of South Asian origin to join the NYU School of Law community, and to participate in our organization.
+SALSA encourages all prospective students of South Asian origin to join the NYU School of Law community and to participate in our organization.

 Email us at email@example.com to be added to the listserv or with general inquiries.

 The content on student group pages is created by each group and does not constitute official statements or views of NYU Law.